Farrah Abraham Dubbed Mentally Unstable As Sports Bra Video With Daughter Sophia Horrifies Fans

 Feedback to Farrah’s video wasn’t one-sided, though.
 More supportive fans did give Farrah the thumbs-up, with one fan asking “what’s wrong” with a mother enjoying a little dance time with her daughter.

-Fans wishing to see more of Farrah should follow her Instagram.
+Fans wishing to see more of Farrah should follow her Instagram account.